bcirwis2021/bcirwis2021.github.io/cfp.md

 Increasingly we use machine learning to build interactive systems that learn from past actions and the reward obtained.
 Theory suggests several possible approaches, such as contextual bandits, reinforcement learning, the do-calculus, or plain old Bayesian decision theory.
 What are the most theoretically appropriate and practical approaches to doing causal inference for interactive systems?

 We are particularly interested in case studies of applying machine learning methods to interactive systems that _did_ or _did_ _not_ use Bayesian or likelihood based methods with a discussion about why this choice was made in terms of practical or theoretical arguments.

-We invite papers on any aspect of Bayesian inference for real world interactive systems including:
+We also welcome submissions in the following areas:

 * Offline evaluation of recommender and interactive systems.
 * Bayesian methods in a production environment.